bitlabstudio/django-influxdb-metrics/README.rst

     # can query by host
     INFLUXDB_TAGS_HOST = 'your_hostname'

+    # Seconds to wait for the request to the influxdb server before timing out
+    INFLUXDB_TIMEOUT = 5

+    # Set this to True if you are using Celery
+    INFLUXDB_USE_CELERY = True

+    # Set this to True if you are not using Celery
+    INFLUXDB_USE_THREADING = False

 If you would like to disable sending of metrics (i.e. for local development), you can set::